Cover Letters

 Is "To Whom It May Concern" Okay?
 The Modern Verdict

-Let's settle this once and for all:
+Let us settle this once and for all.

-When It's Acceptable (Rare Cases)
+When It Is Acceptable (Rare Cases)

 • Very formal government applications